oohg/doc/english/How_to_Configure_and_Use.md

 #include "myFuncs.prg"
 ```
 * To include a resource file (.rc) you must name it `myApp.rc` and place it at the same folder where `myApp.prg` is.
-* To include an adicional resource file you must add at the end of `myApp.rc`:
+* To include an aditional resource file you must add, at the end of `myApp.rc`:
 ```
 #include "another.rc"
 ```
 * By default, this building process automatically includes ooHG's resource file (see file `OOHG.RC` at folder INCLUDE).
-* If you have more than one OOHG flavor installed in the same folder, you must specify which one has to be used.
-For that, use `compile version MYAPP`.
-For more details execute `COMPILE.BAT` without arguments.

 ## Using `BUILDAPP.BAT` (based on Harbour's `HBMK2.EXE` utility)